inclusive-design/wecount.inclusivedesign.ca/src/collections/resources/how-can-we-keep-algorithmic-racism-out-of-canadian-health-cares-ai-toolkit-website-article.md

 link: "https://www.theglobeandmail.com/life/health-and-fitness/article-how-can-we-keep-algorithmic-racism-out-of-canadian-health-cares-ai/"
 keywords: []
 learnTags: ["ethics","fairness","bias","canadianLandscape"]
-summary: |-
-  An article that looks at healthcare&#39;s long history of racial biases and how they prevent AI algorithms from giving everyone the best treatment.
+summary: "An article that looks at healthcare's long history of racial biases and how they prevent AI algorithms from giving everyone the best treatment. "
 ---